kevL/yata/ReadMe.txt

 dialog=    a path without quotes to your Dialog.Tlk file.
 Strrefs can often
-           print their string values to the statusbar if Dialog.Tlk has been pathed
+           print their string values to the statusbar if Dialog.Tlk has been pathed dialogalt= as "dialog=" but for a custom talktable

 The dirpresets appear on the File menu (if specified) and are a quick way to show an open-file-dialog at your frequently used directory(s).